isabella232/nudm-hack/setup.md

 # Setting up your environment
-Remember, these are just suggestions if you need help with any of the below!
+Remember, these are just suggestions!
+Please use all, some or none of the below.

 ## Download starter project
 The project includes the documentation and many other useful things that we'll use to setup your environment.